Michael Shive writes articles about ammunition and personal defense.

 Ladies and gents, loyal readers of my blog, mates of class and friends of old, today on the blog is one of my favorite topics: Ammunition.

-In the 1950's, the U.S. Army was looking to replace the still heavier .308 Winchester (7.62x51mm NATO) which replaced the ageing WWII cartridge, the .30-06 (7.62x63mm).
+In the 1950s, the U.S. Army was looking to replace the still heavier .308 Winchester (7.62x51mm NATO) which replaced the aging WWII cartridge, the .30-06 (7.62x63mm).
 Remington was called by ArmaLite and Springfield to develop a Small-Caliber/High-Velocity (SVHC) bullet from CONARC (Continental Army Command) requirements which ended up being a .222 Remington and a .224 Springfield.
 Springfield, though, was forced to drop out of the CONARC competition, leaving Remington to make and supply the ammunition.
 To prevent confusion between the .222 and .224, the bullet was finally renamed to .223 Remington.
 Which is now the mainstay and backbone bullet of U.S armed forces and armed forces around the world and NATO.

-The .223 is now the most widely produced small caliber rifle bullet in the world and rightly so.
-Just about every country uses it and has been mass produced to the point that just about anyone can buy them over the counter.
-However, there have been problems since as far back as Vietnam about the bullet's stopping power.
+The .223 is now the most widely produced small-caliber rifle bullet in the world and rightly so.
+Just about every country uses it and has been mass-produced to the point that just about anyone can buy them over the counter.
+However, there have been problems as far back as Vietnam about the bullet's stopping power.
 As I am an avid fan of modern military weaponry, I'm well versed in guns, their respective ammunition and the limitations that their respective ammunition brings.
 In Vietnam, for example, on more than one occasion, VC or NVA troopers were shot multiple times and were still miraculously standing and shooting back.
 On rare occasions, some of them were shot but turned around and looked - looked - at the man who shot them.
 And they obviously fired back with faces red with rage.

 You see, the 5.56 is a great and highly accurate bullet, but the relatively small caliber and minute weight mean that, even if you could hit someone with pinpoint accuracy, there just isn't enough kinetic energy or terminal velocity to knock 'em down.